Abhishek7574/Marathon_Analysis_Indian_Atheletes/README.md

 ### Event Name that Has Most Performance Time in Hours
 Identifying the events with the longest performance times.

-### Each Event with Fastest Finish
-Highlighting events with the fastest finish times.

-### Top 5 Events with Fastest Finish
-Listing the top 5 events with the quickest finish times.

-### Each Event with Slowest Finish
-Identifying events with the slowest finish times.

-### Top 5 Events with Slowest Finish
-Listing the top 5 events with the slowest finish times.

-### Does Season Have Effect on Athlete Performance
-Examining the impact of different seasons on performance.

-### Season-Wise Participation
-Analysis of athlete participation across different seasons.

 ### Comparing the Average Speed and Participation of Athletes by Season and Gender
 Comparative analysis of speed and participation segmented by season and gender.